vilijur/gifs/README.md

 # Smash gifs
-Hi there!
 This is a repository of all of my Super Smash Bros.
 Ultimate gifs that I've made avaiable for easy access.

 # How to navigate?
 Navigation is quite simple.
 If you can browse a GitHub repository, you'll be just fine!
 Don't worry if you can't, just [click here](https://github.com/vilijur/gifs/tree/main/Animations) to go to the folder which contains everything!